A few years ago, the first result on Google for “AI” was Cleverbot.

-AI never has to sleep, so when a potential customer arrives on your website at 2 am looking for a fix to the problem keeping them up, something is there to greet them.
+AI never has to sleep, so when a potential customer arrives on your website at 2 am looking for a fix to the problem, keeping them up, something is there to greet them.
 That something is AI.
 Having a chatbot answer simple questions or get users in touch with a real person at a more realistic time will make your brand more approachable.

 AI to Access and Analyze Data

-Instead of the CEO constantly asking the sales guy for revenue numbers, AI makes it so the CEO asks a bot, which reads through the data and immediately gives him the answer he seeks.
+Instead of the CEO always asking the sales guy for revenue numbers, AI makes it so the CEO asks a bot, which reads through the data and immediately gives him the answer he seeks.

 This type of application is a lot of what AI will be doing in the future.
-It will work internally to give decision makers the insights they need without having to bother someone else.
+It will work internally to give decision-makers the insights they need without having to bother someone else.